jimpames/mvs-cerberus/README.md

 <img width="1106" height="569" alt="image" src="https://github.com/user-attachments/assets/060c1f99-74e8-4f49-a119-848be088a4ff" />

+Source code:

+as of today 29 may 2026

+the gzip of the installable system for MVS CERBERUS is in the github here

-Source code: request DASD image via my email
+OR - request DASD image via my email

 - this is based on moshiz zlinux , modified w python, go and ngrok support
 - you can now use my files above to improve moshix zlinux installer for 390x to